Khancat1120/vuepress-blog/docs/about/readme.md

 <i class='iconfont icon-csdn' zico='CSDN'></i>  CSDN：[https://blog.csdn.net/Ma_lunan](https://blog.csdn.net/Ma_lunan) -->
 ### Disclaimer
-All contents appearing in this blog is personal comments only.
-It doesn't represent the views of the school, company, or institution in which I have been or previously be.
+All contents appearing in this blog is personal opinions only.
+It doesn't represent the views of the school, company, or institution in which I am or have been.

-Due to the continuous updating of viewpoints and resource limitations, I cannot guarantee that the information in my article is 100% accurate, complete, timely, practical, or effective.
-Simultaneously, due to changes in time, different articles in my blog may conflict with each other or have conflicting opinions, which only represents a change in my thoughts and thinking during the process of thinking and writing.
+Due to the continuous updating of viewpoints and resource limitations, I cannot guarantee the information in my article is 100% accurate, complete, timely, practical, or effective.
+Simultaneously, due to changes in time, different articles in my blog may conflict with each other, which only represents a change in my thoughts and during the process of thinking and writing.
 Therefore, I can't be responsible for any errors, omissions, or delayed updates, nor am I responsible for any losses or damages caused by the use of this information.
 I apologize for any inconvenience caused.

 <!-- <i class='iconfont icon-weixin' zico='微信'></i>  微信：记得收藏哦[微信](https://mp.weixin.qq.com/s/3aDaJckgca24fwwbH_sXnA) -->